Zoe G. Cardon

 B.S., Biology; B.A., Spanish, Utah State University, 1988

-We have three major, long-term projects active in the lab currently.
-Each links plants, soils, and microbes.
+We have several long-term projects active in the lab, each linking plants, soils, and microbes in a unique way.
 Overall, we are driven to understand how biogeochemical cycles have dramatically affected, and been dramatically affected by, evolutionary changes in the anatomy and physiology of organisms on Earth, and by the ecological interplay of those organisms above- and below-ground in complex mutualisms, symbioses and food webs.

 PI (WHOI): Stefan Sievert, Biology

-Lead PI: Zoe Cardon, Ecosystems Center, Marine Biological Laboratory
+PI: Zoe Cardon, Ecosystems Center, Ecosystems Center, MBL

 Co-PIs: Rebecca Neumann, University of Washington